-- 3. Turn the input voltage to the power supply on. - 4.
-Once the MODBUS control interface is connected to power supply (See Section 4.6.1), set the Voltage and power setpoint sliders above zero volts and zero watts (this sets the Voltage limit at a nominal setting above 0 Volts and forces the supply into current mode). - 5.
-Slowly increase the Current slider and observe both the unit readback and the output of the ammeter. - The minimum range should be from 0A to the maximum rated current output of the supply. - The GUI unit readback and ammeter readings should track within the accuracies of the meter and the GUI unit readbacks - 6.
-Check that in Master controls tab and unit readbacks, the Imode box is black. - 7.
+- 3. Turn on the input voltage to the power supply. - 4.
+Once the MODBUS control interface is connected to power supply (See Section 4.6.1), set the Voltage and power setpoint sliders above zero volts and zero watts

+(this sets the Voltage limit at a nominal setting above 0 Volts and forces the supply into current mode).

+5. Slowly increase the Current slider and observe both the unit readback and the output of the ammeter.

+The minimum range should be from 0A to the maximum rated output current of the supply.

+The GUI unit readback and ammeter readings should track within the accuracies of the meter and the GUI unit readbacks.

+- 6. Check that the I mode box is black in the unit readback section of the Master controls. - 7.
 Decrease the Voltage slider and Current slider fully to zero. - 8.
 Turn the input voltage to the power supply off. - 9.
 Disconnect the ammeter or short from the output terminals.